PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_workflow_removeunusedobject.md

 After the filter is executed , we can print the collection content using below API call.

 API syntax for the step:

+collection_id were obtained from the response of the [Step 10.](#step-10-print-the-filter-result) section.

 | Method      | Route                                     | Parameters                     |
 |-------------|----------------------------------------------|--------------------------------|